How does fostering make a difference?

 Your responsibilities as a foster are pretty simple:

-- provide basic care (food, water, and a safe place to stay) for the animal until it is adopted or returned to the Enid SPCA.
+- Provide basic care (food, water, and a safe place to stay) for the animal until it is adopted or returned to the ESPCA.

-- transport the animal to the Enid SPCA for vaccinations, etc.
+- Transport the animal to the ESPCA for vaccinations, etc.

-- bring your foster animal to the Enid SPCA and/or outreach events until it is adopted
+- Bring your foster animal to the ESPCA and/or outreach events until they are adopted.

 What type of animal can I foster?

-Enid SPCA’s foster program accepts all types of dogs, puppies, nursing mama dogs, nursing mama cats with babies, kittens, and each one needs a foster family to help prepare them for a new home.
-Our Foster Coordinator will work with you to ensure that you are able to foster animals that you are comfortable with and that fit into your home well.
+The ESPCA’s foster program accepts all types of dogs, puppies, nursing mama dogs, nursing mama cats with babies, and kittens, and each one needs a foster family to help prepare them for a new home.
+Our Foster Coordinator will work with you to ensure that you can foster animals that you are comfortable with and fit into your home well.
 If you love to foster puppies, we’ll find puppies for you.
 If you’d rather foster kittens, then that’s what you will be able to foster.

 Hours of Operation